menu

 Demographics

-The population of Adak has a very low overall level of education: only 9.24% of people over 25 hold a 4-year college degree or higher.
+The citizens of Adak have a very low rate of college education: just 9.24% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Adak in 2022 was $51,494, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $205,976 for a family of four.
 However, Adak contains both very wealthy and poor people as well.